aldebaran/qibuild/doc/source/relnotes.rst

 * Much better support of XCode and compilation on mac in general

-* Using ustream's CMake files for Qt and Boost.
+* Using upstream's CMake files for Qt and Boost.

 * Fixed performance issues when calling ``cmake ..`` (something you often do when using QtCreator, for instance) after the first `qibuild configure`.